Tharun-Ninja/d4rkc0deCTF-2022/writeUps/crypto/crypto.md

 ```

-In the read note function a `count` parameter is passed, and its been checked if it is equal to 1, so the flag must be in note no. 1, then the script is checking if the `len(ciphertext) % len(key) == 0`
+The readNote function takes a `count` parameter, and the file with the count number is opened. its being checked if count is equal to 1, so the flag must be in note no. 1, then the script is checking if the `len(ciphertext) % len(key) == 0`
 therefore we have to input the right key length that is divides the length of ciphertext

 ![check_key_len.png](./images/check_key_len.png)